github-insights/github-insights.github.io/docs/configuration/minimal-config.md

         <tr>
             <td>boolean</td>
             <td><code>false</code></td>
-            <td>Collects data on all jobs of all the workflow-runs created since yesterday 00:00.</td>
+            <td>Collects data on all jobs of all the workflow-runs created in the last 24 hours.</td>
         </tr>
         <tr>
             <td rowspan=2>Repository Count</td>